salmant/Autonomous-Self-Adaptation-Platform/SWITCH-Alarm-Trigger/README.md

 ## Step 2- Using APIs to populate subscription_agents_table.

-<br />API1: To add a container instance to a Subscription Cluster.
+## API1: To add a container instance to a Subscription Cluster.

 <br />Method: GET